 A diagnosis of type 1 diabetes usually happens in childhood.
-In this type, scientists believe that the immune system attacks insulin-producing cells in the pancreas, and the pancreas can no longer produce insulin.
+In this type, the immune system attacks insulin-producing cells in the pancreas, which can no longer produce insulin.
 The symptoms often appear suddenly.

 The following are 10 signs that a person needs help with their treatment for diabetes.
 Anyone experiencing them should consult a doctor promptly.